firemark/pixelopolis/docsrc/articles/elements/containers/bsp-tree.rst

     :type: INTEGER
     :default: 0

-    If width of subarea (+ padding) is smaller than min-width then splitting will be stopped
+    If width of subarea (+ padding) is smaller than min-width then splitting will be stopped.

 .. css:property:: min-height
     :type: INTEGER
     :default: 0

-    If height of subarea (+ padding) is smaller than min-height then splitting will be stopped
+    If height of subarea (+ padding) is smaller than min-height then splitting will be stopped.

 .. css:property:: max-width
     :type: INTEGER